 Over the years the environment management at plant sites has been significantly upgraded using the "5 R's principle" - Reduce, Reuse, Recycle, Recover and Renew.
 In each of these areas several initiatives are undertaken ranging from basic operational hygiene to material substitution to inducting novel processing routes, which eventually result in reducing our environmental footprint.
-Today 29 of our 48 sites are zero water discharge while 9 of them are zero effluent sites.
+Today more than 70% of our sites work with zero water discharge.
 At several locations the end-of-pipe treatment has been upgraded through tertiary treatment and reverse osmosis which facilitates reduction in consumption of ground water.
+Unit water consumption has reduced by 43% in the last five years and the conservation drive continues.